preraulab/DYNAM-O/README.md

     * Find 2nd percentile of non-artifact data and subtract from spectrogram
 3. Spectrogram Segmentation
     * Breaks spectrogram into 30 second segments enabling parallel processing on each segment concurrently
-4. Extract TF-peaks for each segment (in parallel):
+4. Extract TF peaks for each segment (in parallel):
     * Downsample high resolution segment via decimation depending on downsampling settings.
 Using a lower resolution version of the segment for watershed and merging allows a large runtime decrease.
     * Run Matlab watershed image segmentation on lower resolution segment
     * Create adjacency list for each region found from watershed
       * Loop over each region and dialate slightly to find all neighboring regions
-    * Merge over-segmented regions to form large, distinct TF-peaks
+    * Merge over-segmented regions to form large, distinct TF peaks
       * Calculate a merge weight for each set of neighbors
       * Regions are merged iteratively starting with the largest merge weight, and affected merge weights are recalculated after each merge until all merge weights are below a set threshold.
-    * Interpolate TF-peak boundaries back onto high-resolution version of spectrogram segment
+    * Interpolate TF peak boundaries back onto high-resolution version of spectrogram segment
-    * Reject TF-peaks below bandwidth and duration cutoff criteria (done here to reduce number of peaks going forward to save on computation time)
+    * Reject TF peaks below bandwidth and duration cutoff criteria (done here to reduce number of peaks going forward to save on computation time)
-    * Trim all TF-peaks to 80% of their total volume
+    * Trim all TF peaks to 80% of their total volume
     * Compute and store statistics for each peak (pixel indices, boundary indices, centroid frequency and time, amplitude, bandwidth, duration, etc.)
-5. Package TF-peak statistics from all segments into a single feature matrix
+5. Package TF peak statistics from all segments into a single feature matrix
-6. Reject TF-peaks above or below bandwidth and duration cutoff criteria
+6. Reject TF peaks above or below bandwidth and duration cutoff criteria

 ### SO-power Histogram Calculation
-Inputs: Raw EEG timeseries and TF-peak frequencies and times
+Inputs: Raw EEG timeseries and TF peak frequencies and times
 1. Compute SO-Power on artifact rejected EEG timeseries
     * Compute multitaper spectrogram of EEG timeseries (30s windows, 15s stepsize, 29 tapers, 1Hz resolution)
     * Integrate spectrogram between 0.3 and 1.5 Hz